shaysugg/ComicKhan/README.md

 ## Features
-* Detects new comic files when you add them into the document directory and start extracting them while showing their extraction progress.
+* Detects new comic files when you add them into the document directory and starts extracting them while showing their extraction progress.
-* Read your comics in double page and single page based on your device orientation.
+* Allows you to reading your comics in double pages or single page based.
-* Stores the last page that you have read and show reading progress with a circular progress view on the left bottom corner of each book in your library.
+* Stores the last page you have read and displays its reading progress on each book in your library.
 * Resizes comic images for smooth scrolling and better performance.
-* Group your comics and organize them in the library.
+* Allows you to group your comics and organize them in the library.

 ## TODO
 - [x] Support for comics with PDF format
 - [x] Support for extracting directories of comics.
-- [ ] Switch between dark mode / light mode in book reader without needing to change the system color preferences.
+- [X] Switch between dark mode / light mode in book reader without needing to change the system color preferences.
 - [ ] Ability to sort comic groups based on name, date added, etc.